Golden Grace Kitchen

 Closeup shot of chocolate coffee cookie sandwiches on wire cooling rack.

-1: Place half of the cookies with the bottoms facing up on a plate.
-Then, pip espresso frosting over each one.
+Step 7.
+Place half of the cookies with the bottoms facing up on a plate.
+Then, pipe espresso frosting over each one.
+Top the frosted cookies with another cookie.
+Enjoy!

 Three chocolate sandwich cookies stacked atop one another.

-What to Serve with Dark Chocolate Coffee Cookie Sandwiches
+Chocolate Coffee Cookie Sandwiches FAQ's

 What are cream-filled cookies called?